conext21p18/slarm/README.md

 sec` (`0_0` ~ `0_9`) before obtaining the first `1 sec` timestamp (`1_0`).
 If
 the malicious node delays `request_1` and `reply_1` (**Figure 2**), the measured period of `0 sec` (`0_0` ~ `0_2`) in SLARM's enclave will be much longer than the actual period of SGX timer.
-As a result, calculates wrong elapsed time for SLA transactions.
+As a result, SLARM calculates wrong elapsed time for SLA transactions.

 <p align="middle">
     <img style="border-radius: 0.3125em;